SILIZ4/siliz4.github.io/index.md

 <b>Physics (MSc)</b>, Université Laval

-I'm working under the supervision of <a href="https://antoineallard.github.io"> Antoine Allard </a>
+I'm working under the supervision of <a href="https://antoineallard.github.io"> Antoine Allard</a>
-and <a href="https://www.jgyoung.ca"> Jean-Gabriel Young </a>.
-I'm mainly intersted in numerical methods, Bayesian inference, Markov Chains and hypergraphs.
+and <a href="https://www.jgyoung.ca"> Jean-Gabriel Young</a>.
+I'm mainly interested in numerical methods, Bayesian inference, Markov chains and hypergraphs.